dannytoan/matcha-powered-app/README.md

 <h1 align="center">MatchaShark</h1>

 <p align="center">MatchaShark is a fullstack e-commerce marketplace application with a consumer fitness theme and Amazon/Etsy-like capabilities.
-Users are able to post their own product listings as well as buy products made by other users within the community.</p>
+Users are able to post their own product listings, buy products made by other users, and leave reviews on products within the community.</p>

 **Live Link**: https://matchashark.herokuapp.com/